 For more information on receiving technical assistance, please fill out the form below.

 We recommend a three-phase approach, but we can adapt the approach to meet your needs.

 Phase 1: Readiness Assessments

 In this phase, we create a solid starting ground and create “buy-in” with staff and leadership.
 We use two assessment tools: one for all staff and one for leadership.
-These tools together assess staff’s knowledge, attitudes, and preparedness to care for LGBTQI+ patients, as well as the environment of care for LGBTQI+ patients.
-Working with each organization, we also can review key documents and policies to ensure greater inclusion of LGBTQI+ patients and their families.
+These tools together assess staff’s knowledge, attitudes, and preparedness to care for LGBTQIA+ patients, as well as the environment of care for LGBTQIA+ patients.
+Working with each organization, we also can review key documents and policies to ensure greater inclusion of LGBTQIA+ patients and their families.
 After collecting the results, we provide a presentation of key results and make recommendations for next steps.

 Below are sample questions from the all staff assessment, along with the average results among all the health centers that we have worked with.

 “Thanks for doing this project.
 We need more training in this issue and more resources.”